 - Components with breathable interiors

 6. LS2 Helmets Open Face – Best Adventure Helmet For Glasses

-The health of your head is protected with hypoallergenic technological fiber lining.
+The health of your head is protected with hypoallergenic technological fiber lining which is washable.
 There must be a wide variety of colors available for this LS2 helmet in order to make a strong fashion statement.

 7. YEMA YM-831 – Best Lightweight Helmet For Riders With Glasses

-YEMA has simplified the process by including machine-washable and -removable cushioned inner liners and pads.
+YEMA has simplified the process by including removable and washable cushioned inner liners and pads.
 This supports the rider in maintaining a fresh and odor-free helmet.